DataDog/hiring-engineers/answers.md

 with a public link to the screenboard found [here](https://p.datadoghq.com/sb/9194d43ca-e03ea8699c90b2e7aff37f4d3c09a3cc)

 ## Final Question
+I was first introduced to DataDog when working as a Process/Production Engineer at shapeways.
+The factory instrumented DataDog dashboards to show the status of PO’s in our production pipeline.
+It would also alert the team when a PO was in a specific status for too long in order to avoid lost orders.
+This type of monitoring is what got me interested in programming and automation.

+One of my favorite non-fiction books is called “Dataclysm”, it uses big data analytics to show how people act in various social media platforms.
+This book fascinated me and introduced me into a new field merging data analytics and sociology.
+It would be very interesting to see DataDog applied to these fields, scrape data from social media and analyze general trends of social problems and how people react on social media.

-The type of metric analytics provided by datadog can be used in a countless amount of ways in almost every industry.
-I am interested in vertical farming and these process can be used for many different types of monitoring including atmospheric and environmental monitoring.
-One of my big interest is cryptocurrencies and blockchains.
-Datadog could be use to analyze the price of the cryptocurrencies in order to automate trading and monitor price.
-Many of the tools provided could also be used to monitor the health of blockchain servers and analyze throughput metrics and the usage/transactional output of blockchains.
+The obvious implications of Data Analytics can be used in a countless amount of ways in almost every industry.
+In the new emerging field of vertical/automated farming, DataDog could be easily implemented to integrate with existing environmental monitors/sensors.
+In Blockchains/Crypto currencies Datadog could be used for automatic trading/trend analysis of transactional throughput of blockchain databases and servers.

 The uses for this type of technological infrastructure monitoring are countless and DataDog is leading the way.